 Wild Rides Embrace remote Fiordland countryside and explore via bike on scenic cycle trails or via 4WD guided tour.

 A beautiful meal, snack or coffee isn’t hard to find in Te Anau.
 Here are some of our favourite local cafes and restaurants.

 Redcliff Café & Bar Set in an early settlers cottage, this is a great place for delicious, locally-sourced New Zealand style-food.
 Open Lunch & Dinner.

 The Fat Duck A delicious Gastropub located in the heart of Te Anau.
 New Zealand beer, wine and hearty pub classics like Lamb Shanks goes down a treat.
 Open for brunch, lunch and dinner.

 Black Dog Bar Adjacent to Fiordland Cinema is the luxurious Black Dog Bar.
 Great for beer, wine and platters in front of the fire.

 Sandfly Café A cosy corner café great for breakfast or lunch, with superb coffee.

-Habit Foods Our local gourmet food truck.
+Bao Now by Habit Foods Our local gourmet food truck.
 Great for healthy, hearty breakfast, lunch and dinner.
 Also perfect for takeaways.